 Sarah Pang, President, On Chicago Fund

-Amy Rule, Chicago’s First Lady
+Amy Rule, Former First Lady of Chicago

 Scott Shallenbarger, Director Theater Arts, Highland Park High School